mitodl/ocw-studio/docs/production-to-local-data-cloning.md

 First, follow the [Platform Engineering guide](https://pe.ol.mit.edu/getting_started/developer_eks_access/) for getting set up with EKS credentials.
 In particular, run `login_helper.py` and generate `AWS` credentials and the `kubeconfig` file.

+Once this is complete, switch to the production context by running `kubectl config use-context applications-production`.

-Once this is complete, run `kubectl get secret -n ocw-studio postgres-ocw-studio-dynamic-secret -o jsonpath='{.data.DATABASE_URL}' | base64 --decode; echo` to get the `DATABASE_URL` for the production data.
+Next, run `kubectl get secret -n ocw-studio postgres-ocw-studio-dynamic-secret -o jsonpath='{.data.DATABASE_URL}' | base64 --decode; echo` to get the `DATABASE_URL` for the production data.
 Then, create an ephemeral pod for cloning the data by running the following:

 ```
 kubectl run pg-client-<your name> \